Facebook Database [Updated] – A Thorough Insight Into The Databases Used @Facebook

 3. Memcache – Distributed Memory Caching System

 Memcache is being used at Facebook right from the start.
-It sits in front of the database, acts as a cache & intercepts all the data requests intended for the database.
+It sits in front of the database, acts as a cache, and intercepts all the data requests bolting towards the database.

-Memcache helps reduce the request latency by a large extent.
-Eventually providing a smooth user experience.
-It powers the Facebook social graph having trillions of objects & connections, growing every moment.
+Memcache helps reduce the request latency by a large extent eventually providing a smooth user experience.
+It also powers the Facebook social graph having trillions of objects and connections, growing every moment.

 Facebook Caching Model

-When a user changes the value of an object, the new value is written to the database & deleted from Memcache.
-The next time user requests that object, the value is fetched from the database & written to Memcache.
+When a user updates the value of an object, the new value is written to the database and the old value is deleted from Memcache.
+The next time user requests that object, the updated value is fetched from the database and written to Memcache.
 Now after this for every request, the value is served from Memcache until it is modified.

-This flow appears pretty solid until the database & the cache are deployed in a distributed environment.
-Now the concept of eventual consistency comes into effect.
+This flow appears pretty solid until the database and the cache are deployed in a distributed environment.
+Now eventual consistency comes into effect.

 The instances of an app are geographically distributed.
-When one instance, the node of a distributed database is updated in say in Asia, it takes a while for the changes to cascade to all of the instances of the database running.
-To get a uniform consistent value across all the instances.
-This is known as eventual consistency.
+When one instance of a distributed database is updated, say in Asia, it takes a while for the changes to cascade to all of the instances of the database running globally.

-Now right at the point in time when the value is updated in the Asia instance if a person requests the object from America, he will receive the old value from the cache.
+Now right at a point when the value of an object is updated in Asia, a person requesting that object in America will receive the old value from the cache.

-Well, this is typically a tradeoff between high availability & data consistency.
+This is typically a tradeoff between high availability and data consistency.